 - create a signature civic square for flexible use and enjoyment all year-round

 - provide an expansive setting for civic and cultural events and daily shopping and dining

 - completely renew Carden Street as part of the square including underground infrastructure

-A community group called the Rink Rats volunteers to raise funds to build a community skating rink and water feature as the central attraction in Market Square.
+A community group called the Rink Rats volunteers to raise funds to build a community skating rink and wading pool as the central attraction in Market Square.

 The City hires landscape architects Janet Rosenberg and Associates to design the square.

 Guelph is awarded $1 million in Federal and Provincial Recreation Infrastructure funds to build the skating rink and wading pool.